ShinRyujin03/CameraAI2/README.md

     ![Ảnh màn hình 2023-11-01 lúc 15.47.52.png](database/image/README.md%20image/Yujin%20md.png)
 ### Number of Face Image Test

+- **Description**:
-- **Description**: The Number of Face Image Test analyzes the frequency of different face names detected in the dataset.
+    -The Number of Face Image Test analyzes the frequency of different face names detected in the dataset.
 It calculates the occurrence of each face name and   provides insights into the distribution.
 The test also determines the pass and fail counts based on a predefined threshold.
+    - The number of images per `face_name` in the database should be greater than or equal to `number_of_face_required` (recommended >= 4) to get the highest accuracy
+    - You can check if the name has a sufficient number of images by running the `numb_face_name_test.py` program at:
+    ```bash
+    app/services/test/numb_face_name_test.py
+    ```

 - **Example Result**:
     ```